haakonaareskjold/Slim/README.md

 # Slim

 1. start the app with `docker-compose up -d`
-2. migrate database `vendor/bin/doctrine orm:schema-tool:update --force`
+2. migrate database with `composer migrate`
 3. go to `localhost:8000` in your browser